-- Identify the mechanism of action and administration of streptokinase.
+- Identify the mechanism of action of streptokinase.

-- Describe the adverse effects and contraindications of streptokinase.
+- Describe the potential adverse effects of streptokinase.

-- Outline appropriate monitoring and toxicity of streptokinase.
+- Outline appropriate monitoring for patients receiving streptokinase.

 - Review interprofessional team strategies for improving care coordination and communication to advance streptokinase and improve outcomes.